openstack/kuryr-kubernetes/doc/source/devref/vif_handler_drivers_design.rst

 ----------------------

 Specific ports support is enabled by default and will be a part of the drivers to implement it.
-It is possile to have manually precreated specific ports in neutron and specify them in pod annotations as preferably used.
+It is possible to have manually precreated specific ports in neutron and specify them in pod annotations as preferably used.
 This means that drivers will use specific ports if it is specified in pod annotations, otherwise it will create new ports by default.
 It is important that specific